Xilinx/Vitis_Libraries/vision/docs/getting-started-with-vitis-vision.rst

 Prerequisites
 =============

 #.
-Valid installation of Vitis™ 2021.2 or later version and the
+Valid installation of Vitis™ 2022.1 or later version and the
    corresponding licenses.
 #.
-Install the Vitis Vision libraries, if you intend to use libraries
+Download the Vitis Vision library from github.
-   compiled differently than what is provided in Vitis.
 #.
-Install the card for which the platform is supported in Vitis 2021.2 or
+Install the card for which the platform is supported in Vitis 2022.1 or
    later versions.
 #.
-If targeting an embedded platform, set up the evaluation board.
+If targeting an embedded platform, downlaod the platform, common images and set up the evaluation board.
 #.
 Xilinx® Runtime (XRT) must be installed.
 XRT provides software
    interface to Xilinx FPGAs.
 #.
 Install/compile OpenCV libraries(with compatible libjpeg.so).